vursekar/time-adaptive-gnn/README.md

 model_X.ipynb for any X (e.g. Feedforward, LinearRegression) trains a model and generates predictions, then saves/serializes them.

 evaluate.ipynb loads dataset, loads model, and evaluates model (specified by model_name within) on dataset.

+evaluate_multiple.ipynb is like evaluate.ipynb, but it can load and evaluate multiple models at once.